sercankulcu/sercankulcu.github.io/_teaching/procedural-programming-with-c.md

 -----

 * Course introduction and overview
+* Origins and evolution of the C language
+* Features and benefits of using C
+* Setting up a development environment
 * Basic structure of a C program
 * Variables, data types, and operators
 * Input and output functions
+* Compilation process and execution

 Chapter 2: Control Flow
 -----